gautamkrishnar/blog-post-workflow/README.md

           feed_list: "https://dev.to/feed/gautamkrishnar,https://www.gautamkrishnar.com/feed/"
 ```
 - Replace the above url list with your own rss feed urls.
 See [popular-sources](#popular-sources) for a list of common RSS feed urls.
-- Commit and wait for it to run
+- Commit and wait for it to run automaticially or you can also trigger it manually to see the result instantly.
+To trigger the workflow manually please follow the steps in the [video](https://www.youtube.com/watch?v=ECuqb5Tv9qI&t=272s).

 ### Options
 This workflow has additional options that you can use to customize it for your use case, following are the list of options available: